BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Method

 To avoid performance degradation from off-policy intermediate candidates, \task~employs a selective replacement strategy.
-In each training batch, \task~replaces the original candidate segmentations with the medium-level reward with the intermediate candidate for at most $k$ input texts.
-Replacement is allowed only when the intermediate candidate achieves a positive reward gain over the original: $r([(\hat{l}i,\hat{d}i)_{i=1:n}]^{pert}_{\frac{m}{2}}) - r([(\hat{l}i,\hat{d}i)_{i=1:n}]_{\frac{m}{2}}) > 0$.
-If more than $k$ input texts satisfy this criterion, \task~selects the top-$k$ with the largest gains.
-For the selected cases, \task~uses the intermediate candidate together with the remaining $m-1$ generated candidate segmentations in the following training; otherwise, all $m$ original candidates are used.
-The strategy preserves training stability while incorporating the most beneficial refinements.
+In each training batch, \task~replaces the original candidate segmentations with the medium-level reward with the intermediate candidate for at most $k$ inputs.
+Replacement is allowed only when the reward of the intermediate candidate $r(\tilde{T}^{L}_{\frac{m}{2}})$ is higher than the original reward $r(\hat{T}^L_{\frac{m}{2}})$.
+If more than $k$ inputs satisfy this criterion, \task~selects the top-$k$ with the largest gains to preserve training stability while incorporating the most beneficial refinements.
+For the selected inputs, \task~uses the intermediate candidate with the remaining $m$-1 generated candidate segmentations in the following training; otherwise, all $m$ generated candidates are used.